conjurer-rich/fast-flow-flywheel/pages/engagements/kickstart-essentials.md

 - Increased confidence in how to move forward

 A sense of momentum—without the overhead of a full transformation

-“Kickstart Essentials helped us spot where we were stuck and take action—without waiting for permission to reorg everything.”
-— Product Engineering Lead, SaaS Scale-up

 ## 🎯 Who It’s For